bulib/dataWebsite/manage/writing-a-dmp.md

 ### Types of Data

 The type of data researchers collect is as varied as the researchers themselves.
-Examples could be experimental measurements, survey results, images, text, or numerical data.
-To help you think about the types of data you are working with think about the following two questions.
+Examples include experimental measurements, survey results, images, text, or numerical data.
+When working with data, think about the following two questions.

 + What types of data will you be creating or capturing?
 + How will you capture, create, and/or process the data?